square/rails-auth/README.md

   for user authentication.
 Some of the same caveats as Warden apply, however Devise provides a framework for modeling users within a Rails app along with common authentication flows, making it somewhat orthogonal to what Rails::Auth provides.
+Rails::Auth is designed to easily support [claims-based identity] systems where user identity is outsourced to a separate microservice.

 ### Compliments: